RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 # Turning on C# Nullability

 Turning on C# Nullable Reference Types is like shining a spot light on all the imperfections in a codebase.
 The feature is fully analyzed by the compiler.
 This means that once you turn it on, every oppportunity for you to access an object with _null state_ has to be either guarded against or tolerant of `null`.
 As a result you can turn the feature on at the assembly level, or at the file level.
-I would recommend starting small and understanding how hidden the absence of state is prevelant in the code we write.
+I would recommend starting small and understanding how hidden the absence of state is prevelant in the code base you turn it on for.

 ## Handle `null`